zio/zio/docs/datatypes/contextual/zlayer.md

   With ZIO ZLayer, our constructor could be asynchronous, and they could also block.
 We can acquire resources asynchronously or in a blocking fashion, and spend some time doing that, and we don't need to worry about it.
 That is not an anti-pattern.
 This is the best practice with ZIO.
 And that is because `ZLayer` has the full power of the `ZIO` data type, and as a result, we have strictly more power on our constructors with `ZLayer`.

-7. **Resilience** — Layer construction can be resilient.
+7. **Resilient** — Layer construction can be resilient.
 So if the acquiring phase fails, we can have a schedule to retry the acquiring stage.
+This helps us write apps that are error-proof and respond appropriately to failures.

 Let's see how we can create a layer: